Crazy-Jack/CodeReader/README.md

   > How to modify the xxxxxx [Natural Language] Language interaction with GPT
   > bash run.sh [Bash command]
-  Function as a bash script and execute
+  Function as a bash shell and execute
   ```
 ---